|

 Laura Van Winkle was organist in 1925.

-When the Danz Brothers took control of the house and renamed it the "Palomar," the Robert Morton organ was removed and a larger Kimball instrument from the Capitol Theatre was installed.
+In 1936, the Danz Brothers took control of the house and renamed it the "Palomar."
+The Robert Morton organ was removed and a larger Kimball instrument from the Capitol Theatre was installed.